 And are we realistically to believe that if they can, they won't?

 A cloud, in this context, is a large mainframe computer - or even an array of such computers - which has a very large amount of data storage resources (such as disk drives) attached to it.
 This computer has very high bandwidth access to the Internet.
 Anyone may open an account on this computer via the cloud service provider's web site.
 This gives him an initial amount of free storage space.
 He may request more than this, but he will then have to pay so much a month for the extra space.
 To be able to use the cloud service to backup his data, he must download and install the cloud service provider's client software to run on his personal computer.

 I think it was around 2008 that certain corporations started to offer limited amounts of cloud storage to people in general free of charge.
 Currently (early 2014) I subscribe to three cloud storage services on which I'm allowed between 2 and 5 gigabytes of storage for free.
 I use each to make an off-site safety backup of my work, which comprises my writing, software and research library.
 This all amounts to no more than 1·5 GB.

-I have a separate folder in my home directory for each cloud service.
-I synchronize my work folder to each of my cloud service folders weekly, using the Linux rsync utility.
-Each cloud service provider's client software, running within my computer, then synchronizes its respective folder to my storage space in its cloud.
-I consider this two-stage approach essential to avoid any synchronization mishaps where the cloud service could possibly corrupt items in my work folder.
+I have a separate folder in my /home directory for each cloud service.
+I synchronize my work folder to each of my cloud service folders weekly, using the Linux utility rsync.
+Each cloud service's client software, running within my computer, then synchronizes its respective folder to my storage space in its cloud.
+I consider this two-stage approach essential in order to avoid any synchronization mishaps in which the cloud service could corrupt items in my work folder.

 This indeed did happen before I adopted the two-stage approach.